flabbet/Liquid-Galaxy-POI-Generator/README.md

 2. cd into ```\lg_POI_generator\lgPOICreator```
 3. Type ```dotnet publish lgPOICreator.sln -c Release -r yoursystem``` (In yoursystem type your OS relating to [this](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) link.

+## Open in Visual Studio like program

+Just open .sln file

 # Usage

 1. Make sure that every file that you want to include must be in common folder.